-The program Corporate Strategy (COS) addresses these management challenges at the corporate level.
+The program Corporate Strategy (COS) addresses these management tasks at the corporate level.
 Participants will focus on the complex challenges of developing a promising portfolio of businesses, executing necessary portfolio changes, determining the right level of cross-business interaction and central influences, and communicating a rationale for the existence of the multi-business firm as a whole.
-They will also better understand the interaction of capital markets and corporate strategies.
+They will also better understand the interaction between capital markets and corporate strategies.

 Since the program aims to create value across multiple businesses, teams including both corporate and business unit executives are also encouraged to participate.
 Team members will return to their organizations with shared perspectives and frameworks that enable them to work together more productively.